 The City's local, more stringent requirement in Article XIII of the Alexandria Zoning Ordinance - the Environmental Management Ordinance - requires development/redevelopment projects to provide stormwater quality treatment from all impervious areas to meet the "Water Quality Volume Default" (WQVD).
 This WQVD requirement for stormwater treatment is in addition to the state requirement under the locally administered Virginia Stormwater Management Program (VSMP).
-In circumstances where the WQVD is not feasible because of site constraints, fees are collected under the Water Quality Improvement Fund in the form of developer contributions in lieu of providing stormwater treatment.
-These funds are used for new sustainability projects identified in the Environmental Action Plan (EAP) 2040, as well as funding a portion of the Sustainability Coordinator position that City Council added to this project in FY 2017 to oversee the implementation of the EAP 2040.
-Additional funding sources for this position include the Sanitary Special Revenue Fund, Stormwater Utility, and Transportation Improvement Plan.
+In circumstances where the WQVD is not feasible because of site constraints, fees are collected under the Water Quality Improvement Fund (WQIF) in the form of developer contributions in lieu of providing stormwater treatment.
+These developer contributions funds to the WQIF can only be used for stormwater management projects, such as those identified in the Environmental Action Plan (EAP) 2040.
+Additional funding sources for this program include the Sanitary Special Revenue Fund, Stormwater Utility, and Transportation Improvement Plan that fund the Sustainability Coordinator position that City Council added this project in FY 2017 to oversee the implementation of the EAP 2040.

-These fees collected in lieu of water quality improvements or other mitigation required under the City's ordinance are used to supplement larger water quality efforts to address City-wide water quality benefits, including the City's water quality requirements under the Chesapeake Bay Total Maximum Daily Load (TMDL).
+The portion of the CIP Funding coming from the WQIF described above are used to supplement larger water quality efforts to address City-wide water quality benefits, including the City's water quality requirements under the Chesapeake Bay Total Maximum Daily Load (TMDL).
 Thus, these funds must be used to improve water quality through projects such as stream restorations, water quality improvement structures for public facilities, wetland enhancements, riparian buffer improvements such as tree plantings and invasive species removal, green infrastructure applications such as green roofs, pervious pavement, bioswales, urban bioretention, etc. City funds may be used to supplement the fees collected to implement larger projects.

-Environmental Management Ordinance Article XIII; Water Quality Management Supplement to the City Master Plan; MS4 Permit and Program Plan; Chesapeake Bay TMDL Action Plan; Strategic Plan; Eco-City Alexandria Charter; and, Environmental Action Plan
+Environmental Management Ordinance Article XIII; Water Quality Management Supplement to the City Master Plan; MS4 Permit and Program Plan; Chesapeake Bay TMDL Action Plan; Strategic Plan; Eco-City Alexandria Charter; and, Environmental Action Plan Additional Operating Impacts